Jay Gould: Personal life

 Gould was a member of West Presbyterian Church at 31 West 42nd Street.
 It later merged with Park Presbyterian to form West-Park Presbyterian.

-He married Helen Day Miller (1838–1889) in 1863 and they had six children.
+He married Helen "Ellie" Day Miller (1838–1889) in 1863, and they had six children.
 Together with his son George, Gould was a founding member of the American Yacht Club.
-He owned the steam yacht Atalanta (1883).
-In 1880, he purchased the Gothic Revival mansion Lyndhurst (sometimes spelled "Lindhurst"), to use as a country house.
+His brownstone mansion was at 579 Fifth Avenue, New York City.
+In 1880, he purchased the Gothic Revival mansion Lyndhurst to use as a country house.
+Gould took a certain measure of pride in his reputation as “the most hated man in America.”
+However, his notoriety made him take significant security precautions, including reinforcing the perimeter of his estate with an around-the-clock patrol of armed guards.
+He owned the steam yacht Atalanta, aboard which he famously commuted from Lyndhurst to work in Manhattan.